mohabmohamed44/Advanced_Flask_Blog_Web_Application/readme.md

 - `@views.route('/home')`
     - This route is used to display the home page.
 It fetches all the blog posts from the database and renders them on the home page.

+- `@views.route("/create-post", methods=['GET', 'POST'])`
+    - This route is used for creating a new post.
+If the method is POST, it checks if the text is not empty and then creates a new post.

+- `@views.route("/delete-post/<id>")`
+    - This route is used for deleting a post.
+It checks if the post exists and if the current user is the author of the post before deleting it.

+- `@views.route("/edit-post/<id>", methods=['GET', 'POST'])`
+    - This route is used for editing a post.
+It checks if the post exists and if the current user is the author of the post before allowing the post to be edited.

-Please note that the routes for creating and viewing blog posts require login.
+Please note that the routes for creating, editing, and deleting blog posts require login.
 If a user who is not logged in tries to access these routes, they will be redirected to the login page with a flash message.

 ## Built With